Donate

 However, many fast food breakfasts deliver a full day’s worth of fat and enough saturated fat for three days.
 Many breakfast items are also obscenely high in sodium (even non-salty baked goods such as pastries and muffins).
 And that’s to say nothing of calories, which can top 1,000.
 But you can find healthier choices on most menus.
 The key is to look for items with both fiber and protein—which makes them more filling and satisfying—but not too much fat.

-Avoid sausage, bacon, and steak.
-These meats are high in fat.
+Limit or avoid sausage, bacon, and steak.
+These meats are high in saturated fat.
 Leaner breakfast meat choices include turkey, Canadian bacon, and ham.

-Be careful when it comes to baked goods.
+Be mindful when it comes to baked goods.
 Not only are most breakfast pastries, loafs, and muffins high in sugar, they also tend to be high in sodium.

 Focus on fiber.
-Good choices include bran muffins, oatmeal, and granola.
-Just watch out for excess sugar.
+High fiber choices include bran muffins, oatmeal, and granola.
+Just be aware excess added sugar.

-Say no to the breakfast burrito.
-These diet-busters tend to be loaded with carbs, calories, sodium, and fat.
+Say no to the breakfast burrito or opt for a smaller portion.
+These menu items tend to be loaded with carbs, calories, sodium, and fat.

 Choose toast or English muffins over biscuits.
 Biscuits are usually higher in calories and fat than toast or English muffins.